 Let’s see how to Customize Windows Out of Box Experience using SCCM.
-In this post, I will explain to you the scenarios where you will able to display language and region settings for user’s inputs in Windows Out of Box Experience (OOBE) after operating system deployment using the configuration manager.
+In this post, I will explain to you the scenarios where you will be able to display language and region settings for user’s inputs in Windows Out of Box Experience (OOBE) after operating system deployment using the configuration manager.

 The purpose to show OOBE is to allow flexibility for end-users to specify settings for customizing the Windows 10 first-run experience.
 There are several pages in the OOBE flow, each one requests a specific action or input from the user.

-I have customized the complete OOBE flow to suppress OOBE flow except for region and keyboard layout with the answer file.
+I have customized the complete OOBE flow to suppress OOBE flow except for the region and keyboard layout with the answer file.
 In the same way, you can also customize based on your requirements.

-Lets start with the process to create an answer file to customize an image.
+Let’s start with the process to create an answer file to customize an image.

-Customize the Out of Box experience(OOBE)
+Customize the Out of Box Experience(OOBE)